 - You have unexplained frequent stomach aches, headaches or other physical symptoms

-If you notice any of these symptoms and are worried, please talk to a Cultural Adviser.
+If you notice any of these symptoms and are worried, please talk to someone from the Wellbeing Team.
 It's OK - we will understand and help you.